Kharacternyk/pacwall/README.rst

 DE integration requires ``imagemagick`` and ``xorg-xdpyinfo`` (If you are on Wayland you need to specify the screen size manually like this:
 ``./pacwall.sh -DS 1920x1200``).
+(If you don't know your compositor, it is probably Wayland by default.
+To be sure, check the selected option in the settings button of your DM (the lock screen))

 **WARNING**:
 Setting a wallpaper in GNOME and the derivatives isn't possible with ``feh`` and ``hsetroot``.